GSA/automate.fedramp.gov/content/documentation/general-concepts/profile-resolution.md

 <https://github.com/usnistgov/OSCAL/blob/v1.1.2/src/utils/resolver-pipeline/oscal-profile-RESOLVE.xsl>

-This is a new capability provided by NIST and leveraged by FedRAMP.
+This is a new capability provided by OSCAL and leveraged by FedRAMP.
 Please report bugs or provide feedback related to this tool directly to NIST at <oscal@nist.gov> or by submitting an issue here: